jwolff52/AttendEase/README.txt

 **To-Do**
 → Ability to create meetings that occur, for example, every Monday.
-→ Ability to export Database for use on multiple Machines → Ability to relocate Database for use with DropBox, Google Drive, etc.
+→ Ability to relocate Database for use with DropBox, Google Drive, etc.
 → Other Minor Bug Fixes